SHAIMA-HAQUE/SHAIMA-HAQUE/README.md

 <h3>Glad to see you here!</h3>

-<p>I am a second year student pursuing B.Tech in Computer Science and Engineering.
-I enjoy learning new things and implementing them as I go.
-Besides Computer Science , I love Mathematics.
-I am also interested in Machine Learning.
-I am a member and ambassador for WomenTechmakers.  </p>
+<p>I am a final-year student pursuing B.Tech in Computer Science and Engineering.
+I am currently a Software Dev Engineer Intern at Amazon.
+I was the Google Developer Student Clubs Lead from 2022-2023.
+I have won several hackathons and love challenging myself to keep up with the ever-changing tech landscape.   </p>

 <h3>Some Fun Facts About me:</h3>
 <ul>